 Arunachal Pradesh: 16 Days

 Here I would like to mention that I do miss a few places which were in my mind, but then due to time restriction and other factors, I was not able to go.
 For example, I thought of visiting Tura Meghalaya, but due to the shortage of days, I skipped that.
 A similar thing happened when I was in Mizoram.
 Initially, I thought of visiting Palak Dil Lake but then skipped it due to adverse road conditions after Thenzwal.
-There were a few more places which I skipped due to some constraints, but I am still determined to visit them once I get an opportunity.
+There were a few more places that I skipped due to some constraints, but I am still determined to visit them once I get an opportunity.

-Famous Places Covered In My Journey:
+Famous Places Covered In My Journey

 Though I covered most of the places in North-East India and it is not fair to compare sites on specific parameters, but as a human, we always tend to compare one thing with others, and I am no exception.
 Out of the many places I visited, I was amazed by Kaziranga National Park for its area and Rhino Population.
 The Lumding-Maibang Highway for its fantastic construction, Haflong for its tag of only hill station in Assam.
 Vantwang Waterfall, Rih-Dil Lake, Longwa Village in Mon District of Nagaland and Keibul Lamjao National Park, the only floating National Park in the world.
 I also visited the Dumboor Lake in Tripura and was amazed by its vastness.
 The Ujayanta Palace and a Neel Mahal in Udaipur were something to be cherished for life.
 I even trekked to the Double Root Bride in Meghalaya and then traveled further to the Rainbow Waterfalls.
 The crystal clear water of the fall was the best I have ever seen in my life.
 I got an opportunity to hike the famous Bamboo Trail in Meghalaya and enjoyed the view from the top.